 A user ascribed the role of Mindfindr administrator in an organization is allowed to manage information related to users added to a given client account.

-Users must have registered in Mindfindr service before they can be added to the client organization's Mindfindr account.
+Users must have registered in the Mindfindr service before they can be added to the client organization's Mindfindr account.

 Administrator: allowed to manage the organization's client account information (settings in the account, managing users).

-User: allowed to manage test information, e.g. create tests and utilize test information All users added to an organization's Mindfindr account can access tests and test information
+User: allowed to manage test information, e.g. create tests and utilize test information.
+All users added to an organization's Mindfindr account can access tests and test information